 Is Low Blood Sugar Diabetes Type 1 or Type 2?

-People often ask about the differences between Type 1 and Type 2 diabetes when it comes to blood sugar drops.
+People often ask, is low blood sugar diabetes 1 or 2?
 The truth is, hypoglycemia can heavily affect patients with either type.
 However, the specific risks look different for each.
+You can read more about the differences between Type 1 and Type 2 diabetes to understand each condition better.

 However, Type 2 patients taking specific drugs like sulfonylureas remain at high risk.
 If they change their diet suddenly without adjusting their pills, they will experience severe drops.